 Procedural and advisory matters, as well as the integrity of the student conduct system, are the responsibility of the Office of Student Judicial Affairs and Community Standards.

 The Office of Student Judicial Affairs and Community Standards reviews student conduct and academic integrity matters.
-A complete description of the student conduct system is printed in SCampus, USC’s student guidebook.
-Additional information can also be found on the Website at usc.edu/student-affairs/SJACS.
+Additional information about the student conduct system can be found on the Website at usc.edu/student-affairs/SJACS.

 Student Health and Counseling Centers

 At USC every effort is made to help students achieve and maintain good physical, mental and social health.
 The USC Engemann Student Health Center offers direct medical care and psychological counseling, as well as prevention programs to assist students in assuming responsibility for their personal well-being.
 For more information, contact the center at (213) 740-9355 or consult the center’s Website usc.edu/engemann.